Hyperbolic actions of higher-rank lattices come from rank-one factors: Boundary maps

 \subsection{The Gromov boundary}

 While the construction of the Gromov boundary $\partial X$ is fairly standard, it is commonly taken under a properness assumption on $X$.
-In preparation for our more general discussion we review this construction below.
+In preparation for our more general discussion we review this construction (for $X$ possibly non-proper) below, and we also relate it to horoclosures.
 As common, we fix from now on a base point $o\in X$.
 For $x\in X$ we use the shorthand notation $|x|=d(o,x)$.
 Gromov products will be taken, unless otherwise stated, with respect to $o$.
 That is, for $x,y\in X$ we set

 In our discussion below we fix $\delta>0$ such that for every $x,y,z\in X$ we have